saadk10/fabric-a/docs/source/users-guide.rst

 3) Copy CA cert and private key from <temp config directory> to the running Fabric CA server’s CA config directory.

+With this method, identities with valid ECerts will not be able to perform any Fabric CA requests as soon as new CA cert/key is copied into Fabric CA server’s configuration directory.
+Such identities, will have to use basic authorization (username/password) to enroll again to get a new ECert issues signed with the new CA key.

+**Rotating in a cluster environment - No HSM**
+1) Bring down one cluster member
+2) Generate new CA certificate key pair (ca-new.pem) on the stopped cluster member
+3) Copy new CA cert and private key to all the other cluster member’s config directory (cert goes into CA config directory and key goes into <CA config dir>/msp/keystore)
+5) Set ca.certfile to the new CA cert (generated in the step2) in the onfiguration files on all cluster members
+6) Restart cluster members one at a time

+**Rotating in a cluster environment - HSM**

 `Back to Top`_